What is an EMDR Intensive?

 A full day sounds like a really long time…

 I know it sounds like a long time, but I promise full-day sessions don’t feel like 6 hours.
 In fact, most clients report it tends to feel more like one hour in the morning and one hour in the afternoon.
-Because EMDR isn’t like “talk therapy,” we’ll be keeping your brain busy enough that it won’t notice the time passing, and neither will you.
-And as the day goes on, you’ll feel lighter as years of memories and beliefs that have been holding you back melt away.
+Because EMDR isn’t like traditional talk therapy or coaching, we’ll be keeping your brain busy enough that it won’t notice the time passing, and neither will you.
+And as the day goes on, you’ll feel lighter (but possibly a bit tired) as years of memories and beliefs that have been holding you back melt away.
 I do find full-day sessions offer the best results, but In some cases, we may be able to do two half-day sessions back-to-back if needed or as scheduling allows.

 How intense is an intensive?